 To maximize possible savings, book early and consider the following:

-To achieve greater savings for the government, GSA encourages government travelers to book reservations as early as possible.
-Once a traveler decides that a trip is necessary, the reservation should be made;
+- GSA encourages government travelers to book reservations as early as possible to achieve greater savings.
+The reservation should be made once a traveler decides that a trip is necessary.

-If travel plans are uncertain (e.g., last-minute ticket changes are likely), compare the differential between the YCA and _CA fares with the cost (if any) of the travel agent’s transaction fee to make ticketing changes.
+- If travel plans are uncertain, compare the cost between the YCA and _CA fares, compared with the cost of the travel agent’s transaction fee to make ticketing changes.
 If the differential is small, it may be more cost-effective to book a YCA fare from the start.
-If the differential is large, it may be more beneficial to book a _CA fare and make changes, if necessary; and
+If not, it may be more beneficial to book a _CA fare and make changes.

-If travel plans are certain (e.g., attending a conference or training) or the travel schedule is flexible, this is a perfect opportunity to get additional savings by asking for and booking a _CA fare.
+- If travel plans are certain or if the travel schedule is flexible, this is a perfect opportunity to get additional savings by booking a _CA fare.
 The price differential between YCA and _CA fares varies market-by-market, but can be significant.

-The earlier the reservation is made, the greater the chances that an agency will receive the additional savings _CA fares contain.
+The earlier the reservation is made, the greater the chances that an agency will receive additional savings.
 To find fares, use the City Pair Program search tool.